-Your installation's YPs may plan field trips to increase your child's firsthand knowledge of the world.
-During enrollment, parents are asked to sign the Permissions Statement, which includes permission for on-base field trips.
+Your installation's YPs may plan field trips to increase youth's firsthand knowledge of the world.
+During enrollment, parents are asked to sign the Permissions Statement, which includes permission for field trips.
 Typical destinations may include a ballfield, tennis courts, swimming pool, or a nearby gym.
 Your program may require parents to sign an additional field trip permission slip for trips off the installation.